 A woman killed by her husband continues to live.
 Every evening, he smashes her head in, and every morning she gets up, cleans, cooks, cares, and suffers the violence and the indifference of those around her.
-No one believes her, even though she is dead.
-Like an imprisoned angel of the hearth, she is unable to escape her fate of death and abuse.
+In the wake of the success of Re Chicchinella, Emma Dante returns to the Piccolo with the horrific rituality of a femicide.

 -